adap/flower/doc/source/how-to-run-simulations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The preferred way of running simulations should always be ``flwr run``.
 However, the
-core functionality of the ``Simulation Engine`` can be used from whithin a Google Colab
+core functionality of the ``Simulation Engine`` can be used from within a Google Colab
 or Jupyter environment by means of `run_simulation
 <ref-api-flwr.html#flwr.simulation.run_simulation>`_.